WalletWasabi/WasabiDoc/docs/building-wasabi/HardwareWalletTestingGuide.md

 ## Step 3: Report Results

-Report the results on GitHub by commenting under [this pull request](https://github.com/zkSNACKs/WalletWasabi/pull/1341).
+Report the results on GitHub by commenting under one of the following pull requests: [PR #1341](https://github.com/zkSNACKs/WalletWasabi/pull/1341) or [PR #1905](https://github.com/zkSNACKs/WalletWasabi/pull/1905).

 Please include your OS version and your hardware wallet type.